 The Logitech M535 is only passable for FPS gaming.
 It’s relatively lightweight, it really feels durable, as well as it has a great lift-off distance.
 Nonetheless, the click latency is mediocre, the polling rate is low, the CPI is repaired, and also the mouse feet are only good.
 Additionally, it only attaches using Bluetooth.

-The Logitech M535 mouse is an inadequate choice for MMO pc gaming.
+The Logitech M535 mouse is an inadequate choice for MMO gaming.
 It only connects through Bluetooth, does not have side switches, has mediocre click latency, and is just suitable for those with smaller hands making use of a fingertip or claw grip.

-The Logitech M535 is just average for followers of ultra-light gaming computer mice.
+The Logitech M535 is just average for followers of ultra-light gaming mice.
 In spite of being rather lightweight, the click latency is mediocre, and the computer mouse feet are just good.
 Additionally, it only links through Bluetooth.

 Also Read: Best Logitech Gaming Mouse